bmackenty/Javascript-game/README.md

 This is a javascript implementation of a simple ascii art RPG game

-* TODO: I DON'T KNOW WHY, I DON'T KNOW HOW, but sometimes the player gets generated somewhere and the viewport doesn't update (this happens quite frequently, just refresh the page a couple of times and look for the player)
 * TODO: Persistant data in cookies
 * TODO: Better terrain generation
 * TODO: Achievements